-CONNECTICUT AVENUE SECURITIES, Series 2018-R07 Notes Due April 2031 the "Notes".
+CONNECTICUT AVENUE SECURITIES, Series 2019-R02 Notes Due August 2031

 Offered Notes: The Classes of Notes shown below.
 The Class 1M-2 Notes are a Class of RCR Notes.
-The Class 1B-1 Notes are a

-Class of Exchangeable Notes.
+The Class 1B-1 Notes are a Class of Exchangeable Notes.
 These Notes may be exchanged for other Classes of Notes and vice versa in the combinations set forth on Schedule I. Schedule I also sets forth further combinations of other Classes of RCR Notes and Exchangeable Notes.
-The Offered Notes and the other Exchangeable and RCR Notes are referred to as
+The Offered Notes and the other Exchangeable and RCR Notes are referred to as the "Notes".

-Offering Terms: The initial purchasers (each, an "Initial Purchaser") named below are offering the Offered Notes.
+Offering Terms:The initial purchasers (each, an "Initial Purchaser") named below are offering the Offered Notes.Closing Date:On or about March 13, 2019.

-Closing Date: On or about November 7, 2018.